GeophyAI/seistorch/doc/data_format.md

     In Seistorch, the coordinates of sources and receivers are typically stored as python `list`, and in most cases, one source may correspond to multiple receivers.
 This data structure can be represented as a list of lists, where each outer list item represents a source, and the inner list contains the coordinates of receivers associated with that source.

+    ### 2D case

+    The length of the sources list equal to the number of shots.
+Each element in the list is also a list with a length of 2, where the two elements in each inner list represent the x-coordinate (in grid) and z-coordinate (in grid) of a seismic source.

+    The length of the receivers list equal to the number of shots as well.

+    **Note**: It's preferable for the coordinate values to be integers.
+If they are not integers, they will be truncated or rounded to the nearest whole number.

     ```python
     # Define source-receiver coordinates as a list of lists